Martin Lacko

-Martin Lacko (Born in 1976 in Piešťany) is a Slovak historian.
+Martin Lacko (born 1976) is a Slovak historian.
 He specialises in modern Slovak history, particularly the period of the Slovak state from 1939 to 1945.
 Originally a mainstream historian with internationally acclaimed and cited works, Lacko has been considered controversial since 2014 due to his historical revisionist positions and his open support for the far-right ĽSNS party.

 Life

-Lacko studied history and philosophy at the Comenius University.
+Lacko was born in 1976 in Piešťany.
+He studied history and philosophy at the Comenius University.
 He completed his doctorate at the Historical Institute of the Slovak Academy of Sciences in Bratislava.
 Lacko worked as a member of the scientific research section of the National Memory Institute in Bratislava.
 He specializes in Slovak history during the Second World War and has published over 30 academic studies on this topic in Slovakia and abroad.

-In 2002–2004, he organised the conference Slovenská republika 1939-1945 očami mladých historikov (The Slovak Republic 1939–1945 in the Eyes of Young Historians) three times.
-Lacko was regarded (see section Controversies) as one of the most renowned Slovak historians of the so-called ‘young generation of historians’, who in their assessment of Slovak history, especially the Slovak state, see themselves as a middle way between the ‘glorifying works’ of exiled Slovak historians such as Milan Stanislav Ďurica and František Vnuk and the ‘strongly negative works’ of Slovak historians still active under the communist regime such as Ivan Kamenec and Dušan Kováč.
+In 2002–2004, he organised the conference "Slovenská republika 1939–1945 očami mladých historikov" ('Slovak Republic 1939–1945 in the eyes of young historians') three times.
+Lacko was regarded (see section Controversies) as one of the most renowned Slovak historians of the so-called 'young generation of historians', who in their assessment of Slovak history, especially the Slovak state, see themselves as a middle way between the 'glorifying works' of exiled Slovak historians such as Milan Stanislav Ďurica and František Vnuk and the ‘strongly negative works’ of Slovak historians still active under the communist regime such as Ivan Kamenec and Dušan Kováč.